 Supporting carers over 50 back into employment

-Our Working Potential scaled programme is a research project that aims to collect and collate as much information as possible about the best way to support people over 50 who are currently carers to explore job opportunities in preparation for returning to work either on a full or part time basis.
+Our Working Potential programme is a research project that aims to collect and collate as much information as possible about the best way to support people over 50 who are currently carers to explore job opportunities in preparation for returning to work either on a full or part time basis.
 We are also working with employers to understand the barriers that they face recruiting and retaining carers in the workplace and to identify best practice.

 This significant step is one that many carers come to face.
-It can be a very daunting prospect as many people become de-skilled or lose their confidence following a period away from conventional work settings.
+It can be a very daunting prospect as many people become deskilled or lose their confidence following a period away from conventional work settings.

-By launching this programme, it is our intention to understand the most effective steps by which carers can be encouraged and supported on their journey into new working roles, at the same time boosting self-esteem, reducing social isolation and assisting integration into new and wider communities.
+The Working Potential programme will allow us to understand the most effective steps by which carers can be encouraged and supported on their journey into new working roles, at the same time boosting self-esteem, reducing social isolation and assisting integration into new and wider communities.

 Carers as co-researchers